My life story reads sort of like a fairy tale.

 We’ve been hurt both inside and outside the church.
 We’ve been disappointed, distraught, and disillusioned.
 But we’ve also experienced the healing, purpose, and joy that can only come from the presence and purpose of God.

 I’m grateful that you’ve taken time to peruse this blog.
-My hope is that some of the essays in it would pump fresh life, hope, and encouragement in to you as you, too, pursue the purpose of God for you in your generation.
+My hope is that some of the videos and essays in it will pump fresh life, hope, and encouragement into you as you, too, pursue the purpose of God for you in your generation.

 Know you are loved!